 Is the Average Cost of a Metal Roof Worth It?

 While the average cost of a metal roof installation and roofing products are initially greater, the savings made through their durability, sustainability and efficiency make metal roof panels well worth it.
+It is important to see it as an investment when choosing a metal roofing material and roofing system.
 Our guess is that the wisest Little Piggy would agree.

 ORNL.
 Cool Roof Calculator. https://web.ornl.gov/sci/buildings/tools/cool-roof/